Axis (Tip-Tilt) MEMS Mirrors

 technologies require not only a new fabrication cycle, but in some

-we provide for the first time a MEMS based, customizable aperture
+is the world's only provider of a MEMS based, customizable aperture

 size beam steering technology.
 Namely, sets of electrostatic